Nutrition (NUTR)

 Nutrition is the study of how nutrients and food components function at molecular, cellular, and whole-body levels to impact human health and disease.
 Students are grounded in fundamental sciences as they develop nutrition-specific competencies in nutrition and health, foods, nutritional assessment, wellness, life cycle nutrition, and/or metabolic biochemistry.

-The nutrition program prepares students for entry-level positions in health care, education, or the biotechnology industry, or entry into post-baccalaureate professional programs such as dietetic internship, medical school, dental school, or graduate school.
-Nutrition faculty have expertise in clinical nutrition, sports nutrition, and food science, as well as assessing risk factors of chronic disease risk (i.e. obesity, diabetes, cardiovascular, cognitive) in diverse populations (pediatric, young adult, older adult).
+The nutrition degree prepares students for entry-level positions in health care, education, community health, or the biotechnology industry.
+The curriculum also supports entry into post-baccalaureate professional programs such as a dietetic internship, medical or dental school, physician associate/physician assistant programs, as well as graduate school.
+Nutrition faculty have expertise in clinical nutrition, community nutrition, and food science, as well as assessing risk factors of chronic disease risk (i.e. obesity, diabetes, cardiovascular, cognitive) in diverse populations (pediatric, young adult, older adult).
 Undergraduate students actively participate in ongoing research projects in these areas.
 The College Health and Nutrition Assessment Survey (CHANAS) is one resource that supports nutrition research at the University of New Hampshire.

-Students pursuing the B.S. degree in Nutrition choose from one of three areas of specialization: Dietetics, Nutrition and Wellness, or Nutritional Sciences options:
+Students pursuing the B.S. degree in Nutrition choose from one of three areas of specialization: Dietetics, Health and Wellness, or Nutritional Sciences.

-Students who complete the Nutrition and Wellness option are prepared for jobs in agencies or businesses that have an emphasis on health and wellness, including schools, fitness centers, and non-profit or community organizations.
+Students who complete the Health and Wellness option are prepared for jobs in agencies or businesses that have an emphasis on health and wellness, including schools, fitness centers, and non-profit or community organizations.

 Pre-Professional Health Programs